fbpx

 Check Credit Score

 Finally, this is a good time to check your credit.
-It’s possible you could already be a victim of identity theft if you haven’t checked your credit score recently.
+You could already be a victim of identity theft if you haven’t checked your credit score recently.
 Getting a credit report will let you know if any new accounts have been opened using your personal information.

 Similarly, this might be a good time to consider a credit monitoring service.
-Such services keep an eye on your credit periodically, and can help protect against identity theft.
+Such services periodically monitor your credit and can help protect against identity theft.

 How To Protect Your Identity With A Security Freeze